• Skip to primary navigation

 Powdered.
 Powdered turmeric is easy to travel with, multi-purposeful, and can be found at grocery stores around the world.
 When I’m feeling unwell (or like I’m coming down with something), I dissolve a 1/4 teaspoon of turmeric powder in a bit of water and gulp it down twice daily.
 This is not prescriptive advice!
 It’s just what works for me, and I don’t believe you can overdose on turmeric.
 You can also make turmeric tea (recipes can be found online) or a potent turmeric/honey mixture (recipe here).

-Capsules.
+Turmeric Capsules.
 While I actually enjoy the taste of turmeric, not everybody does, and some people can’t abide chugging turmeric-infused water.
-In this case, an easy (and potent) way to enjoy the health benefits of turmeric is to take it in capsule form.
-Some supplements (like this one) includes black pepper and curcumin for better absorption and additional anti-oxidizing “zing”.
+In this case, an easy (and potent) way to enjoy the health benefits is to take turmeric in capsule form.
+Some supplements include black pepper and curcumin for better absorption and additional anti-oxidizing “zing”.

-You can take oil of oregano in tincture/oil form, or for those who object to the very strong taste, you can take capsules (like these).
+You can take oil of oregano in tincture/oil form, or for those who object to the very strong taste, you can take oil of oregano capsules.

 I take a lot of different vitamins and natural supplements that are customized for my specific body type and condition.
 What I take and what you might need will probably differ; but at the very least I suggest taking a multi-vitamin to help keep your internal systems in balance and protected against the compromising effects (and varying diets) of travel.

-I carry a travel medical kit with me, everywhere I go.
-Most are over-the-counter medicines that are easy to get/refill anywhere in the world.
+I carry a custom travel medical kit with me, everywhere I go.
+Most of the contents are over-the-counter medicines that are easy to get/refill anywhere in the world.
 I try to buy in blister pack form (as opposed to in bottles); I take the blister packs out of their cardboard packaging and they travel very well all together in a ziploc bag.

 This is what’s in my medical kit (in addition to the natural supplements mentioned above):